jkeohan/bonus_lectures/redux/intro-to-redux.md

 ### Redux Developer Tools

-Redux has a great [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)chrome extension.
+Redux has a great [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) chrome extension.

 First we must download and install it and then update `createstore` with the following in order to use it.